rogerjdeangelis/-utl-is-the-file-a-sas-v5-transport-or-a-cport-file-or-is-the-transport-file-corrupted/README.md

     Notes:
-      1. It is now possible to convert a v5 sas transport file into R dataframes, sas datasets or panda dataframes without a sas license using Python or or R.
+      1. It is now possible to convert a v5 sas transport file into R dataframes, sas datasets or panda dataframes without a sas license using Python and/or R.
-      2. SAS V5 transport files can be opened in the SAS universal viewer. ( used to be able to save as csvs) I may have a download of the original SAS universal viewer that supports conversion to csv.
+      2. SAS V5 transport files can be opened in the SAS universal viewer. ( used to be able to save as csvs) I may have a download of the original SAS universal viewer that supports conversion of v5 transports to csv.
       3. Python pyreadstat seems to have issues importing v5 transport files.
-But we can create a SAS dataset or an RDA or RDS R file and then read the files or sas datasets into python.
+But we can create a SAS dataset or an RDA or RDS R file using Rand then convert the files or sas datasets into python panda dataframes.
     You will need to change the paths in some of the code below.
       Look for d:/xpt